stdombek/docs/content/en/docs/Users/_index.md

 -  **Users: User loans renew through override.** This permission allows the user to override failed renewals.
 -  **Users: User loans view.** This permission allows the user to view the Loans section on a user record, view the loans page and loan details.
 -  **Users: User loans view, change due date, renew.** This permission allows the user to view the Loans section on a user record, to change a due date on a loan, and renew loans.
--  **Users: User loans: add patron information.** This permission allows users to add patron-viewable information to the patron’s loan record.
-The information added can be viewed by both patron and staff.
--  **Users: User loans: add staff information.** This permission allows users to add staff-viewable information to the patron’s loan record.
-The information added cannot be viewed by the patron.
+-  **Users: User loans: add staff or patron information.** This permission allows users to add information to a staff or patron’s loan record.
 -  **Users: View and remove patron notice print jobs.** This permission allows the user to view Patron notice print jobs (PDF files) and to delete print jobs in the UI.
 -  **Users: View patron notice print jobs.** This permission allows the user to view Patron notice print jobs PDF files.
 -  **Users: View requests.** This permission allows the user to view the **Requests** section on a user record.
 This permission also includes the ability to search for and view the user information section in a user record.